edakturk14/zk-tutorial/README.md

 - URL: *https://proxy.berkeley.minaexplorer.com/graphql*
 - Fee: *0.1*

-3. Get Testnet Tokens(tMINA) by following the link on the terminal.
+3. Get Testnet Tokens(tMINA) by following the link on the pervious terminal.
 It takes a few min.

-Testnet tokens are required to pay for the transaction to deploy the smart contract to the blockchain.
+ *Testnet tokens are required to pay for the transaction to deploy the smart contract to the blockchain.*

 4. Deploy the app to the Mina Berkeley Testnet.
 Make sure you have your tMina in your account.